 Lawsuit against PFAS manufacturers

 While any potential settlement is at least 3-5 years away, there may be an eventual opportunity for public water systems to recoup costs related to PFAS monitoring and treatment.
-At this point, we are advising you document costs and save invoices from any and all sampling, lab analysis, investigation, and treatment.
+At this point, we are advising you to document costs and save invoices from any and all sampling, lab analysis, investigation, and treatment.

 NewsLeaks: Key Things to Know about PFAS Monitoring